lucapette/lucapette.github.com/_drafts/some-notes-about-one-to-ones.markdown

 When I sent a first draft of this article to a friend via email his first reaction was: "the way you just described them, it looks just like 2 people grabbing a coffee and having a chat, which I seriously believe is good!
-But how can you not lose the "meetingness".
-I think it's actually a good point.
+But how can you not lose the "meetingness"?".
+That is actually a good point.
 The idea you may get here is: I think those meetings should be very informal.
-But, somehow, that tells me I'm not doing a good job then trying to explain how I intend one to ones: the point is still the same: you shouldn't be driving it.
+But, somehow, that tells me I'm not doing a good job then trying to explain how I intend one to ones.
+The point is still the same: you shouldn't be driving it.
 It will be more formal with some people and "exactly like going for a coffee" for other people.
-Making it serious and official makes it boring too.
-You have to let the other person going where she wants to go.
+Making it serious and official makes it boring too like most meetings.
+You have to let the other person go where she wants to go.
 You'll love the results.